These are some of the most important safety notices you must observe:

 Treat all guns as if they may be loaded at all times.

 Safety catches should be applied whilst on the stand and only set to the off position when the gun is mounted to the shoulder.

 Make sure you are using appropriate ammunition for the gun you are using.
 If in doubt do not shoot and ask one of our staff for advice.

-In the event of a misfire due to the danger posed by a possible delayed firing or 'hang fire', keeps the gun pointing in a safe direction for at least 30 seconds before careful unloading avoiding exposure to the breach.
+In the event of a misfire, due to the danger posed by a possible delayed firing or 'hang fire', keep the gun pointing in a safe direction for at least 30 seconds before carefully unloading avoiding exposure to the breach.

 If your gun malfunctions in an unsafe manner stop shooting, unload and contact a member of staff for assistance.

 Never mix ammunition of different calibres as a smaller cartridge than the calibre you are shooting with may fall into the barrel causing an obstruction.
 If the gun is reloaded and shot with the obstruction in place then the gun will burst at the barrel, causing possible severe injury or death.

 Do not point your gun at anything you do not intend to shoot and be aware of your muzzle safety.
 Only clays may be shot.
 No other targets are permitted.